 Going back to the FBI protocol, “with the single exception of damaging the central nervous system, the only way to force incapacitation upon an unwilling adversary is to cause enough blood loss to starve the brain of its oxygen and/or drop blood pressure to zero.
 This takes time, and the faster hemorrhage can occur the better.”

-Velocity and Energy
+Self Defense Ammo Velocity and Energy

-Firearms Used for Testing
+Firearms Used for Self Defense Ammo Testing

-Keep in mind that the length of your firearm barrel can have an effect on the velocity of a fired bullet.
+The length of your firearm barrel can have an effect on the velocity of a fired bullet.

 Self defense ammunition can be looked at like an insurance policy.
 You want something reliable that you can depend on when you need it most.
-If you wouldn’t trust your home or car with a low quality insurance policy, why would you trust your life with ammunition that might not perform when needed?

 Quick Links to the Test Results:

-Editor’s Note: On March 27, 2018 we added an additional 16 loads to our test results.
+On March 27, 2018 we added an additional 16 loads to our test results.
 These results included one that we’ve been asked about a lot, Winchester’s Ranger T JHP.
 This update includes new test results in 9mm, 380, 40 S&W and 45 ACP.